lscambo13/ElegantFin/custom-media-covers.md

-# 🧩 Add-on:  Custom media covers for ElegantFin
+# 🧩 Add-on:  Custom media covers for OnyxFin (ElegantFin compatible)
 This is a Jellyfin add-on that allows you to customise My Media cover arts.
 This is an experimental feature, so limited support will be provided.
+Works with OnyxFin and ElegantFin themes.

 #### **Author:** [lscambo13](https://github.com/lscambo13)